jasonplatts/nova-todo/README.md

 * **Workspace Ignored File and Directory Paths** - Exclude file and directory paths in the workspace.
 This accepts a comma separated list of paths that **should not** be surrounded by any form of quotation marks.
 It is easiest to "Choose..." the path from the input above, then click on "Ignore Above Path".
 This will append the chosen file or directory to the list of ignored paths.
 * **Workspace Ignored File and Directory Names** - This setting does not override the global preferences, but adds additional file and directory names to be excluded.
 * **Workspace Ignored File Extensions** - This setting does not override the global preferences, but adds additional file extensions to be excluded.
-* **Reset Workspace Extension Preferences** - Reset all of the extension's workspace preferences to the default.

 <img src="https://user-images.githubusercontent.com/48892071/102829607-7b32cb00-43b5-11eb-915f-3125687f1244.png" width="600"
 alt="Extension Preferences">